-Note: This is a guest blog by the always awesome, inspiring writer, Denise Barry
+Note: This is an essay by Denise Barry

 “Daddy almost got hit by a car!” he exclaimed.